AI-Tech-Research-Lab/CNAS/README.md

 ## Contents

-- `scripts` contains the scripts needed to perform a search using NAS
+- `scripts` contains the scripts needed to perform a search using NAS.
-- `results` contains the architecture found by search procedure (if any)
+- `results` contains the architecture found by search procedure (if any).
+- `supernets` contains the pretrained weights of the OFA supernets.
+Currently, we provide only the OFA MobilenetV3-based supernet.
+- `acc_predictor` contains the accuracy predictors used to evaluate candidate networks in the NAS search.
+- `early_exit` contains the trainer and the utilities for early exit
+- `robustness` contains the trainer and the utilities for robustness optimization

 ## Dataset
 Download the dataset from the link embedded in the name.